dsc1213/InterviewPrep/src/javascript-theory/Hoisting.md

 a = 5;
 ```

-Here during the compile phase, the Javascript engine encounters the variable `a` and stores it in the lexical environment, but because it's a `;et` variable, the engine does not initialize it with any value.
+Here during the compile phase, the Javascript engine encounters the variable `a` and stores it in the lexical environment, but because it's a `let` variable, the engine does not initialize it with any value.
 So during the compile phase, the lexical environment will look like this:
 ```
 lexicalEnvironment = {
   a: <uninitialized>,